Arnklit/ShellFurGodot/README.md

 **Material**

 *The material subsection is dynamically generated based on the content of the shader in used.
-The Regular and Mobile shader have the same shader parameters, but if you choose to customise the shader any parameters you add will be displayed here.
+The Regular and Mobile shader have the same shader parameters, but if you choose to customize the shader any parameters you add will be displayed here.
 See writing custom shaders for details.*

-- **Transmission:** - The amount of light that can pass through the fur and the colour of that light.
+- **Transmission:** - The amount of light that can pass through the fur and the color of that light.
 - **Ao:** - Fake ambient occlusion applied linearly from the base to the tip.
 - **Roughness** - The roughness value of the fur, it's difficult to achieve realistic shiny fur with this approach, you will probably get the best result leaving this value at 1.0.
 - **Albedo** - Subcategory for albedo parameters.
   - **Color** - Color gradient used for the albedo of the fur, left is base of the fur, right is tip.
 The color interpolates linearly between the two.
-  - **UV Scale** UV Scale for the albdedo texture below.
+  - **UV Scale** UV Scale for the albedo texture below.
-  - **Texture** - Texture for the colour of the strands.
+  - **Texture** - Texture for the color of the strands.
 Values are multiplied with the *Color* gradient so it can be used for tinting.
 - **Shape** - Subcategory for the shape parameters.
   - **Length** - The length of the fur.
-Set this to 1.0 if you are using blendshape styling and want the fur to exactly reach the blenshape key.
+Set this to 1.0 if you are using blendshape styling and want the fur to exactly reach the blendshape key.
   - **Length Rand** - Controls how much randomness there is in the length of the fur.
   - **Density** - Lowering the value with randomly discard more and more hair strands for a more sparse look.
   - **Thickness Base** - The thickness at the base of the strand.